The ultimate chili recipe to beat any cook-off, this freezer-friendly turkey chili is filled with sweet and smoky flavors that is sure to impress!

 Your spoon is waiting.

-Do I have to add beer to chili?
+Does beer have to be added to chili?

 No. Substitute Chicken Broth instead of beer.

-Can I make turkey chili in a slow cooker instead?
+Can turkey chili be made in a slow cooker?

 Yes.
 Utilize this post instead.

 Award Winning Turkey Black Bean Chili

 - 1 tablespoon chili powder

 - 1 tablespoon smoked paprika

 - 1 teaspoon ground coriander